proofit404/dependencies/docs/faq.md

 the situation even worth.
 Migration to other third-party services will be painful as well.

-We believe that HTTP protocol itself is implementation detail\!
+We believe that HTTP protocol itself is implementation detail!

 We prefer to use dependency injection only on boundaries we control: